Bill Walton, Hall of Fame player who became a star broadcaster, dies of cancer at 71

 “I am sad today hearing that my comrade and one of the sports world’s most beloved champions and characters has passed,” Julius “Dr. J” Erving, a fellow Hall of Famer, wrote on social media.
 “Bill Walton enjoyed life in every way.
 To compete against him and to work with him was a blessing in my life.”

+Tributes immediately began pouring in, and the NBA held a moment of silence to commemorate Walton’s life before Game 4 of the Boston Celtics-Indiana Pacers matchup in the Eastern Conference finals on Monday night.

-Walton, who entered the Hall of Fame in 1993, was one of the game’s most beloved figures.
-His NBA career — disrupted by chronic foot injuries — lasted only 468 games with Portland, the San Diego and eventually Los Angeles Clippers and Boston.
+Walton, who entered the Hall of Fame in 1993, was one of the game’s most celebrated figures.
+His NBA career — disrupted by chronic foot injuries — lasted only 468 games combined with the Portland Trail Blazers, the San Diego/Los Angeles Clippers and the Celtics.
 He averaged 13.3 points and 10.5 rebounds in those games, neither of those numbers exactly record-setting.

 Still, his impact on the game was massive.